TechnitiumSoftware/DnsServer/APIDOCS.md

 - `zones` (optional): Set to `true` to backup DNS zone files.
 Default value is `false`.
 - `allowedZones` (optional): Set to `true` to backup allowed zones file.
 Default value is `false`.
 - `blockedZones` (optional): Set to `true` to backup blocked zones file.
 Default value is `false`.
 - `dnsSettings` (optional): Set to `true` to backup DNS settings and certificate files.
-The Web Service or Optional Protocols TLS certificate (.pfx) files will be included in the backup only if they exists within the DNS server's config folder.
+The Web Service or Optional Protocols TLS certificate (.pfx) files will be included in the backup only if they exist within the DNS server's config folder.
 Default value is `false`.
 - `logSettings` (optional): Set to `true` to backup log settings file.
 Default value is `false`.
 - `authConfig` (optional): Set to `true` to backup the authentication config file.
 Default value is `false`.